2010 Japanese Grand Prix: Race

 As Rosberg drove uphill towards the high-speed left-hand Esses on lap 48, the car's left-rear wheel detached due to a possible hub failure, causing him to strike the turn five tyre wall at approximately 210 km/h.
 Rosberg was unhurt since his car remained upright.
 On the following lap, Kobayashi overtook Barrichello for eighth braking for the hairpin.
 He then passed teammate Heidfeld into the hairpin for seventh on the 50th lap.
-At the front, Vettel finished first to achieve his third victory of the season and the eighth of his career in a time of 1 hour, 30 minutes and 27.323 seconds at an average speed of 203.948 km/h.
-Webber followed 0.905 seconds later in second and set the race's fastest lap at 1 minute, 33.474 seconds on the final lap.
+At the front, Vettel finished first to achieve his third victory of the season and the eighth of his career at an average speed of 203.948 km/h.
+Webber followed 0.905 seconds later in second and set the race's fastest lap at 1:33.474 on the final lap.
 Alonso took third with McLaren's Button and Hamilton fourth and fifth.
-Schumacher achieved his best result since the five months earlier in sixth.
-The last of the drivers who scored points were Kobayashi, Heidfeld, Barrichello and Buemi in seventh through tenth.
+Schumacher was sixth, achieving his best result since the five months earlier.
+The last of the drivers who scored championship points were Kobayashi, Heidfeld, Barrichello and Buemi in seventh through tenth.
 Alguersuari, Kovalainen, Trulli made up positions 11th to 13th.
 Glock, 14th, held off Senna in 15th, who had brake issues preventing him from passing.
 Yamamoto, slowed by a drop in fuel pressure, and Rosberg were the last two classified finishers.